What to Bring Backpacking: Your Wilderness Checklist

 I use this list to guide me even when I’m just packing for a day hike.
 Weather and nature are unpredictable.
 It is imperative to plan ahead and think through the “what ifs.”

-There are additional, incredibly important, items to a backpacker that the above list misses.
+There are additional, incredibly important, items when considering what to bring backpacking.

 First and foremost will be your backpack.
 Not just any backpack, but one that fits you well and is the appropriate size for your trip.
+Osprey is known for their attention to sizing and detail and has a variety of styles to suit your adventure.
 A general guideline to backpack size – a weekend trip requires a 35 to 55 liter backpack.
 Three to six days will necessitate a 55 to 70 liter backpack.
-If you plan to be out for more than a week, you should have a pack capacity of 65 liters and up.
+If you plan to be out for more than a week, you should have a pack capacity of 65 liters and up, and if you're going ultralight there are separate considerations for this.

 Important to the success of your trip will be a sleep system that you are comfortable setting up and comfortable sleeping upon.
 This includes your sleeping bag, rated to an appropriate temperature for the time of year and location you are camping, as well as a compression sack.
 Your sleeping pad, either an inflatable pad or a lightweight foam pad (or both if you are camping in snow).
 Sleeping pads are an important buffer between you and the cold ground, providing insulation and comfort, and trapping your body heat.

-Whatever you have chosen to be your shelter (such as an appropriate backpacking specific tent) is also included in the sleep system equation.
+Whatever you have chosen to be your shelter (such as an appropriate backpacking-specific tent, emergency shelter or tarp) is also included in the sleep system equation.
 Ensuring that you, and everyone in your party, keeps warm, stays dry, and feels comfortable overnight are the key priorities here.

 The only other pair of shoes you will need are camp shoes.
-Something lightweight than can double as a water shoe is ideal.
+Something lightweight that can double as a water shoe is ideal.
 Crocs, to me, are the perfect option.
 Sandals with a heel strap (like Tevas, Chacos, or Keens), or an old pair of running shoes, will also work well.
-I would avoid flip flops and opt for a sturdier choice instead.
+I would avoid flip-flops and opt for a sturdier choice instead.

 This is an area where extra ounces and pounds can be all too easily added.
 Keep your wardrobe as minimal as humanly possible and keep in mind that you and everyone with you will all stink in unison – it’s part of the fun!
-My clothing list looks like this:
+Whether you're an experienced or more beginner hiker, the checklist below will serve you well when planning what to bring backpacking:

-- Quick-dry synthetic or merino wool hiking shirt.
+- Quick-drying synthetic or Merino wool hiking shirt/base layer.
 If I’m out for more than one week, I will splurge and bring two.
+This moisture-wicking material helps keep hikers warm and dry on the trail.

 - Hiking pants or shorts (depending on the weather and personal preference) made of a quick-dry fabric.
 I wear soft shell pants in the spring and fall, and leggings that end below my knee in the summer.